 NOTE: Case b) is applicable when the UE is also registered over non-3GPP access.

 If the access type indicates that the de-registration procedure is for 3GPP access or for 3GPP access and non-3GPP access, and the UE is operating in single-registration mode, it shall additionally proceed as specified in 3GPP TS 24.301 [15], subclause 5.5.2.2.2, for the case when the UE receives an EMM message DETACH ACCEPT.
-Furthermore, if the UE supports A/Gb or Iu mode, it shall disable the N1 mode capability for 3GPP access.
+Furthermore, if the UE supports A/Gb or Iu mode and the de-registration procedure was not performed due to the last Tsor-cm timer expiry or stopped (see 3GPP TS 23.122 [5]), it shall disable the N1 mode capability for 3GPP access.